ropensci-review-tools/pkgmatch/README.md

     ## [1] "phylogram"    "phruta"       "rotl"         "taxa"         "lingtypology"

-The corpus parameter must be specified as one of “ropensci” or “cran” (case-insensitive).
-The CRAN corpus is much larger than the rOpenSci corpus, and matching for `corpus = "cran"` will generally take notably longer.
+The corpus parameter must be specified as one of "ropensci", "cran", or "bioc" (for [BioConductor](https://bioconductor.org); all case-insensitive).
+The CRAN corpus is much larger than the rOpenSci or BioConductor corpora, and matching for `corpus = "cran"` will generally take notably longer.

 Websites of packages returned by [the `pkgmatch_similar_pkgs()` function](https://docs.ropensci.org/pkgmatch/reference/pkgmatch_similar_pkgs.html)